logan4179/pkg_NamruUtilitySuite/Version Displayer/readme.txt

 * Inside the package folder, drag the '[Version Displayer]' prefab onto the canvas you want to display the version, and position/scale it.

 ----[Setting up the Version Displayer]----
-* It needs a File Path, and a Version separator string, which you can set up as serialized properties in the inspector.
+* It needs a File Path, and a Version separator string, which you can set up as serialized properties in the inspector, or through your code.
 * LVD has only one major method, "TryGetAndParseChangeLogFile()".
 Aside from this, it only has a couple of simple UI methods for flipping/setting text body visibility.
 By default, it doesn't automatically call TryGetAndParseChangeLogFile() on Start(), so you need to make a reference to the LVD object somewhere in your scripts, and call that when appropriate.
 You can also set the directory via script and set it's body visibility to a default state.